mvdwetering/huesyncbox/README.md

 ## Installation

 > **Note**
-> Please setup the Philips Hue Play HDMI Syncbox with the Hue App first and make sure it works before setting up this integration.
+> Please set up the Philips Hue Play HDMI Sync Box with the Hue App first and make sure it works before setting up this integration.

 ### Downloading